DJGouda/WHMIS-Certification/README.md

 This is my WHMIS Certification

-Got this from my 1st Co-Op
+Got this from my 1st Co-Op from WCB Nova Scotia